 Personalized Pancreatic Cancer Treatment

-Every week, our multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
+Our multidisciplinary team meets regularly in a multidisciplinary conference to discuss your case in detail and to design a personalized treatment plan.
 Your pancreatic cancer treatment team may include your medical oncologist, surgeon, interventional gastroenterologist, radiation oncologist, oncology nurse, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
 This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for your care.

 NorthShore's Advanced Therapeutic Endoscopy Program, brings additional specialized expertise to our patients.
 This sophisticated technology is becoming more important in helping to diagnose, precisely stage and treat benign and malignant tumors in the liver and GI tract.